maarten-mertens/Road-2-OSCP/OTW-Bandit/Level4.md

 > ls, cd, cat, file, du, find

 ## How to solve this level
-ls met het argument "-a" of "-all".
+ls with the argument "-a" of "-all".

 ## Solution
 ```bash